vuex-orm/plugin-axios/docs/guide/configurations.md

 # Configurations

-You may configure many options in Vuex ORM Axios and its underlining Axios instance.
-There are 3 places to set options.
+Vuex ORM Axios plugin comes with a wealth of options to control request behavior.
+These options can be configured in three common places:

+- **Globally** - options can defined during installation
+- **Model** - options can be defined on a per-model basis
+- **Request** - options can be defined on a per-request basis

+Any axios options are permitted alongside any plugin options.
+Options are inherited in the same order, i.e. Global configuration is merged and preceded by Model configuration which is then merged and preceded by any Request configuration.

-- Global Configuration
+### Global Configuration
-- Model Configuration
-- Request Configuration

-Global Configuration can be defined at the installation process by passing the option as the second argument of `VuexORM.use` method.
+Options can be defined during plugin installation by passing an object as the second argument of the Vuex ORM `use()` method.
+At minimum, the axios instance is required while any other option is entirely optional.

+The following example configures the plugin with an axios instance (required), the `baseURL` option, and some common `headers` that all requests will inherit:

 ```js
 import axios from 'axios'